FlyableDev/FlyableDoc/docs/faq.md

 ### How can I connect with the Flyable team/community?

-You can connect with the Flyable team on Twitter and LinkedIn and you can send us a message at contact@flyable.dev.
+You can connect with the Flyable team on [Twitter](https://twitter.com/FlyableDev) and [LinkedIn](https://www.linkedin.com/company/flyable) and you can send us a message at contact@flyable.dev.
+You can also connect with the community on [Gitter](https://gitter.im/FlyableDev/community).